 Tom writes the blog, “The Lively Tradition” at www.tomschade.com.

-Wednesday Morning: Jacqui Lewis, Senior Minister at Middle Collegiate Church, N
+Wednesday Morning Worship: Jacqui Lewis, Senior Minister at Middle Collegiate Church, NYC

 Rev. Dr. Jacqueline Lewis is Senior Minister at Middle Collegiate Church in New York City and Executive Director of The Middle Project.
 Lewis earned her M.Div at Princeton Theological Seminary and her Ph.D. in Psychology and Religion at Drew University.
 Ordained in the Presbyterian Church (USA), Lewis is a nationally recognized author, speaker, and preacher on the topics of racial, economic, and gender/LGBTI justice.
 Lewis has been adjunct faculty at Princeton Theological Seminary, Union Theological Seminary, The Graduate Theological Union, New Brunswick Theological Seminary, and Wesley Theological Seminary.
 She has been interviewed on NPR’s Weekend Edition, WABC, WNBC, CNN, Ebony.com, and Essence magazine, and The New York Times online.
 Author of The Power of Stories: A Guide for Leaders in Multi-Racial and Multi-Cultural Congregations and a children’s book that celebrates diversity, You Are So Wonderful!, Lewis has published numerous articles, sermons, and blogs.
 She is married to her best friend, John Janka, with whom she works for racial reconciliation every day.

 Wednesday Evening Vespers: Beyond The Call: Worship and Preaching Arts Deans & Graduates